supercog-ai/agent-protocol/README.md

 convenience our protocol assumes that every agent supports a generic "ChatRequest" request type which contains a single text request (like a ChatGPT user prompt).
-Agents should implement this request by publishing intermediate _TextOutput_ events (string messages) and publishing a final _OperationComplete_ event which contains a single string result.
+Agents should implement this request by publishing intermediate _TextOutput_ events (string messages) and publishing a final _RequestCompleted_ event which contains a single string result.
 This "lowest-common denominator" operation allows us to integrate almost any agent that supports a basic conversational interface.

 ### Pseudo-code example